standardebooks/manual/8-typography.rst

 #.
 Citations are wrapped in a :html:`<cite>` element.

 #.
-Citations that are the source of a quote are preceded by a space and en em dash, within the :html:`<cite>` element.
+Citations that are the source of a quote are preceded by a space and an em dash, within the :html:`<cite>` element.

 	.. code:: html